joramwessels/MGR/logbook.md

 **13:30-15:30:** Tested the read- and write functions.
 Wrote and tested the k-fold cross validation function.

 __**Fr 12-06-2017**__
-**10:00:11:00:** Started writing [the report](https://www.sharelatex.com/project/58e0fb33c37936547fda88b0).
+**10:00-11:00:** Started writing [the report](https://www.sharelatex.com/project/58e0fb33c37936547fda88b0).
 The paper skeleton and introduction are done (for now).
-**13:15-:** In my opinion, the Related Work section requires a lot more field orientation before it can be written.
+**13:15-13:30:** In my opinion, the Related Work section requires a lot more field orientation before it can be written.
 Anticipating on the academic English assignment that's due next week, I reckon it's best to continue the literary search now (in absense of the Tensorflow/DAS explanation) in order to facilitate the assignment.

+__**Sa 12-05-2017**__
+**08:45-10:12:** Mapped all MIREX MGR submissions since 2014 (found in doc/further_literary_search.md).
+What suprised me is that only (Lidy, 2016) uses a network, and everyone else has used a SVM (which contradicts my earlier findings).